Oil service firms jostle for India orders amid global spending cuts

 ONGC accounts for about 70 percent of India’s overall oil production.

-A recent tender by the state-owned firm for 20 offshore service vessels attracted a record 26 bidders who offered 168 vessels, the ONGC official said, largely at favourable rates.
+A recent tender by the state-owned firm for 20 offshore service vessels attracted a record 26 bidders who offered 168 vessels, the ONGC official said, largely at favorable rates.

 ONGC is now able to contract offshore support vessels for about $14,000 a day, a 20 percent discount from last year’s $20,000 a day, the official said.
 It is also hiring vessels for five years now compared to three years earlier to benefit from the lower rates, he added.